avelino/liquidluck/docs/install.rst

 You should install these packages:

-- python interpreters 2.x (or 3.x)
+- Python interpreters 2.x (or 3.x)
 - make (Devel -- the GNU version of make)
 - gcc (gcc-core and gcc-g++)
 - git (Devel -- Fast version control ....)